-The sound follows us along the route, refilling the old sink and creating a wide pool that crosses from side to side the courtyard of the ruin.
+The sound follows us along the route, refilling the old sink where the women used to do their washing.
+The water now creates a wide pool that crosses from side to side the courtyard of the ruin.

-The second intervention has been to recreate the volumes of the old living spaces with iron rods.
+The second intervention recreates the volumes of the old living spaces with iron rods.

 Finally, some parts of the roofs are reconstructed using again the wattle as a traditional construction element of the environment.
-These covered areas enhance the existing dynamic effects of light and shadow and at the same time it cools the visit in the hottest months.
+These covered areas enhance the existing dynamic effects of light and shadow and at the same time cooling the atmosphere in the hottest months.

 Section of the ruin.
 Entrance from the first part (left), exit to the third part (right).
 The water fills the sink and falls towards the new pond.

 This section recovers the traces of the riflemans that used to live in the building, recalling their long and repetitive surveillance rounds along the beach.
 After having crossed the ruin understood as an architectural element in decomposition, the line of the route, rests on the sand and breaks into terracotta steps of different sizes that together form a path.
 After walking along the beach, it crosses a water channel.
 In this route the visitor feels the sand and the water closer, remembering this link that the workers had with the ocean.

 Footprint steps reaching the 4th part, towards the industrial area.

 Part 3 crossing el Canal de la Bunyola.

 Finally, the route leads us to a last high fence that acts as a viewpoint overlooking the industrial area of the city.
 After having passed by the other parts of the route, which represent the past of the area honoring it, the final part raises questions about a future that urgently needs to be answered from a clear environmental commitment.